-Mariana Jardim is the Liaison Librarian for Management/Economics, Entrepreneurship, Co-op and Computer and Mathematical Sciences.
+Mariana Jardim is the Liaison Librarian for Management/Economics, Entrepreneurship, and Co-op.
 She has held positions at the University of Toronto as an instructional technologist and as a faculty developer, and her professional areas of interest include information literacy, universal design, web accessibility, and online teaching and learning.
 Mariana holds Masters degrees from the University of Western Ontario and the Faculty of Information, University of Toronto.

 In addition to teaching courses in Product Management, Entrepreneurship and Consumer Behaviour, Bill supervises students who wish to pursue entrepreneurial opportunities.
 Bill is involved in several student organizations, including MCC (Management Consulting Club) TMG (The Marketing Group) and the LIVE conference.
 Bill sits on the Board of Advisors and Board of Directors of a number of Canadian companies.